E2 VISA INSTRUCTIONS (Americans)

 You must begin organizing the following documents before you get a job offer:

 A) University Degree (notarized and authenticated with Apostille.
 Note: Korean immigration usually doesn’t accept original degrees because documents are not returned after submission.
 You will submit a photocopy of your degree that is notarized by a public notary and has an Apostille notarization.)
+Click here to obtain an apostille on your BA degree copy in 2-3 days.

 · must be a four-year Bachelor’s degree (at minimum) in any discipline